LootExe/Stepy/README.md

 The app uses three main Android components.

-First is the hardware based step sensor to get the number of steps taken since device boot.
+First is the hardware based step sensor which counts the steps taken.

-Second is the Alarm Manager which roughly wakes up every 15 minutes the sensor reading function to get new steps in background and saves data to the database.
+Second is a Foreground service which keeps the step sensor registered in the SensorManager to hold it awake throughout the day.

-Third is an Android foreground service which is necessary for the Alarm Manager to access the step sensor while running in background
+Third is a Workmanager which fetches new steps from the sensor and updates daily steps taken roughly every 15 minutes.